VeerMuchandi/Learn_ADK_Agents/route_planner_agent/README.md

 ## Implementation of the OAuth 2.0 Flow in the Agent

 The `oauth_helper.py` module contains the `get_user_credentials` function, which is the core of the agent's authentication logic.
 It follows the standard OAuth 2.0 Authorization Code flow.
+For a detailed, line-by-line explanation of how the credential lookup is implemented, please refer to the extensive comments within the `oauth_helper.py` file itself.

 Here is a step-by-step breakdown of the process: